konaendu/vlamax/README.md

-9. The rest is using google chart to plot the graphs!
+# 9. The rest is using google chart to plot the graphs!
 Thanks Rasaff57 for the input!

-10. Adddionatl factor to improve the code:
+# 10. Additional factor to improve the code:

 Relative Lactate Distribution Space = 0.69 * Total Body Water (%), (Mader & Heck, 1986)